Need car parts? Select your vehicle

 Remove the dipstick and check where the oil level touches the indicator.
 You will usually see a mark for “Full” and another mark for “Add.”
 If oil needs to be added, use the specified oil in your owner’s manual and add it through the oil fill opening in the engine and not through the dipstick hole.
 Always make sure that you don’t go beyond the full mark.

 A visit to your mechanic may be needed if you’re having to top off your engine oil more often than usual.
-You should also consult a professional if the oil appears foamy or give off a strong gasoline smell.
+You should also consult a professional if there are signs of moisture inside the gas cap or the oil appears foamy or give off a strong gasoline smell.

 Checking Your Transmission Fluid Level